Jon Bentley (computer scientist)

-Jon Louis Bentley (born February 20, 1953) is an American computer scientist who is credited with the heuristic-based partitioning algorithm k-d tree.
+Jon Louis Bentley (born February 20, 1953) is an American computer scientist who is known for his contributions to computer programming, algorithms and data structure research.

-Education and career
+Education

-Bentley received a B.S. in mathematical sciences from Stanford University in 1974, and M.S. and PhD in 1976 from the University of North Carolina at Chapel Hill; while a student, he also held internships at the Xerox Palo Alto Research Center and Stanford Linear Accelerator Center.
-After receiving his Ph.D., he joined the faculty at Carnegie Mellon University as an assistant professor of computer science and mathematics.
+Bentley received a B.S. in mathematical sciences from Stanford University in 1974.
+At this time he developed his most cited work, the heuristic-based partitioning algorithm k-d tree, published in 1975.

+He received a M.S. and PhD in 1976 from the University of North Carolina at Chapel Hill.
+While a student, he also held internships at the Xerox Palo Alto Research Center and Stanford Linear Accelerator Center.

+Career

+After receiving his Ph.D., he taught programming and computer architecture for six years as member of the faculty at Carnegie Mellon University as an assistant professor of computer science and mathematics.
 At CMU, his students included Brian Reid, John Ousterhout, Jeff Eppinger, Joshua Bloch, and James Gosling, and he was one of Charles Leiserson's advisors.
+He published Writing efficient programs in 1982.

-Later, Bentley moved to Bell Laboratories, where he co-authored an optimized Quicksort algorithm with Doug McIlroy.
+In 1982, Bentley moved to the Computer Science Research Center at Bell Laboratories, where he was Distinguished Member of the Technical Staff.
+In this period he developed various languages, continued his algorithm research and developed various software and products for communication systems.
+He co-authored an optimized Quicksort algorithm with Doug McIlroy.